SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

 \subsubsection{ASUEnv}

 Figure~\ref{ASUEnv_1} shows the mean episode-level constraint violations per epoch in the Air Separation Unit environment, focusing on \emph{inventory limits} and \emph{demand satisfaction}.
-Projection-based methods—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—quickly reduce inventory violations, reaching stable minimal levels. \textbf{P3O} exhibits a general downward trend in inventory violations but retains substantial residual violations by the end of training. \textbf{DDPGLag} maintains the highest violation counts, particularly for inventory constraints, consistent with the higher variance typical of off-policy algorithms.
+Projection-based methods—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—rapidly suppress inventory violations, converging to stable minimal levels (approximately $9$ episodes per epoch by around $170$ epochs). \textbf{P3O} and \textbf{FOCOPS} exhibit monotone declines but plateau with substantial residual violations (roughly $16$–$17$) by the end of training.
+Among off-policy methods, \textbf{DDPGLag} remains elevated (near $23$) throughout, \textbf{SACLag} is consistently the highest and flat (about $26$–$27$), and \textbf{SACPID} holds very high counts (around $28$) until a late drop near epoch $\sim 180$, after which it stabilizes at roughly $18$.

-Notably, demand violations emerge later in training—after approximately half the epochs—because the agent begins to encounter underproduction violations only once it has learned to avoid overproduction.
-Consequently, \textbf{P3O} and \textbf{DDPGLag}, which fail to sufficiently reduce inventory violations, rarely experience demand violations.
-In contrast, \textbf{CPO}, \textbf{TRPOLag}, and \textbf{OnCRPO} exhibit fewer than one demand violation episode on average per epoch.
-This underscores the importance of cost shaping to encourage the agent to explore all relevant cost signals early in training, enabling it to balance constraints effectively and converge to optimal policies.
+Demand violations emerge only in the latter half of training—after approximately $150$–$160$ epochs—because the agent begins to encounter underproduction violations once it has learned to avoid overproduction.
+Consequently, methods that tighten inventory most aggressively (\textbf{CPO}, \textbf{TRPOLag}, \textbf{OnCRPO}) exhibit sub-unit average demand-violation rates with intermittent spikes, whereas \textbf{P3O}, \textbf{FOCOPS}, \textbf{DDPGLag}, \textbf{SACLag}, and \textbf{SACPID} remain near zero—an artifact of maintaining slack inventories rather than superior constraint balancing.
+Overall, projection-based methods best reconcile the inventory–demand trade-off; off-policy methods—especially \textbf{SACLag} and \textbf{DDPGLag}—struggle to reduce inventory violations in \textsc{ASUEnv}, and \textbf{SACPID} improves late but does not match the leaders.